 Sargent’s true subject here seems to be what’s reflected in the pools of water.
 The faces of the figures on the right of the painting are indistinct.
 On the left, we see more expression on the faces of the little boy and the woman next to him, but they are staring down.
 They are helping draw our attention to the wet sand with its mirror-like patches.

-Art historian Erica Hirshler nailed an essential quality of Sargent’s work in a 2013 lecture.
+Art historian Erica Hirshler described this essential quality of Sargent’s work in a 2013 lecture.

 “Sargent’s main subject isn’t really always the motif in front of him, but the way his subject, whatever it is, catches the light,” Hirshler said.

 Hirshler, who is senior curator of American paintings at Boston’s Museum of Fine Arts, was one of the organizers of a major show of Sargent’s watercolors.
-(There’s a link at the end of this essay to a bibliography with details on Hirshler’s lecture and other materials used in my research.)
+(There’s a link at the end of this essay to a bibliography with details on Hirshler’s lecture and other materials used in my research on Sargent.)

-Consider how Sargent’s obsession shows through even in his “portrait” of a pile of alligators, which he painted during a 1917 trip to Florida.
+Consider how Sargent’s obsession with light shows through even in his “portrait” of a pile of alligators, which he painted during a 1917 trip to Florida.

 This is a particularly fetching group of gators with lively expressions.
 But what draws us into this painting is the bright white light at the center, as shown by the blue circle in the copy below.